pnpm/pnpm.io/docs/uninstall.md

 ## Removing the global content-addressable store

-If you used pnpm only in the primary disk, then you will have a global store in the home directory.
-So just remove it via:

 ```
-rm -rf ~/.pnpm-store
+rm -rf $(pnpm store path)
 ```

-If you used pnpm in non-primary disks, then the store is in the root of that disk.
-For instance, if you used pnpm on disk `D:` on Windows, remove the store from `D:\.pnpm-store`.
+If you used pnpm in non-primary disks, then you must run the above command in every disk, where pnpm was used. pnpm creates one store per disk.

-## Removing the state file

-pnpm also saves some state in `~/.pnpm-state.json`.
-You may remove this file.